kestvir/youtube-2gether-client/README.md

 ## Further Improvements

-- [ ] Users can load videos with a specified timestamps and videos from playlists.
+- [ ] Users can load videos with specified timestamps and videos from playlists.